JohnsonJiang1996/Personal_DeepseekR1/README.md

-# Guideness of Running Local 7B DeepSeek R1 by Sicong Jiang
+# Guidelines of Running Local 7B DeepSeek R1 by Sicong Jiang

 This guide will help you quickly set up and use DeepSeek R1 via a Docker image on our lab server.
 Follow these steps, and you'll be chatting with one of the smartest AI models in no time!